zachleigh/yarak/README.md

 This will rollback the last two batches of migrations.

 #### Resetting The Database
-Using the `--reset` flag will rollback all migrations. *Resetting the database will remove all data from your database.* Be sure any data you wish to keep is backed up before proceeding.
+Using the `--reset` flag will rollback all migrations.

+:exclamation:**Resetting the database will remove all data from your database.** Be sure any data you wish to keep is backed up before proceeding.
 ```
 php yarak migrate --reset
 ```

 #### Refreshing The Database
-Refreshing the database will rollback all migrations and then re-run them all in a single batch. *Refreshing the database will remove all data from your database.* Be sure any data you wish to keep is backed up before proceeding.
+Refreshing the database will rollback all migrations and then re-run them all in a single batch.

+:exclamation:**Refreshing the database will remove all data from your database.** Be sure any data you wish to keep is backed up before proceeding.
 ```
 php yarak migrate --refresh
 ```